AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-api-content-fragments.md

 Folders act as containers for assets and other folders.
 They reflect the structure of the AEM content repository.

-The Assets REST API exposes access to the properties of a folder; for example its name, title, etc. Assets are exposed as child entities of folders.
+The Assets REST API exposes access to the properties of a folder; for example its name, title, etc. Assets are exposed as child entities of folders, and sub-folders.

 >[!NOTE]
 >
->Depending on the asset type the list of child entities may already contain the full set of properties that defines the respective child entity.
+>Depending on the asset type of the child assets and folders the list of child entities may already contain the full set of properties that defines the respective child entity.
 Alternatively, only a reduced set of properties may be exposed for an entity in this list of child entities.

 ### Assets {#assets}

-If an asset is requested, the response will return its metadata; such as title, name and other information as defined by the respective assets schema.
+If an asset is requested, the response will return its metadata; such as title, name and other information as defined by the respective asset schema.

 The binary data of an asset is exposed as a SIREN link of type `content` (also known as the `rel attribute`).